zacharvey88/doggo/README.md

 Install dependencies `npm install`

-In order to connect to the database you will need to set local variable for EXPO_PUBLIC_API_KEY
+In order to connect to the database you will need to set local variable for EXPO_PUBLIC_API_KEY in a .env file, make sure you add the .env file to your .gitignore

 Supply EXPO_PUBLIC_API_KEY with the relevant API key as provided privately.